Syrian Kurds' military gains stir unease

 A Kurdish political source in Syria said that the PYD offensive was timed to coincide with a push by Assad's forces to the northwest, near the city of Aleppo.

-"Assad's forces also organized Arab militias in the area, most of them tribesmen at odds with al Qaeda's growing power here," he said.
+"Assad's forces also organised Arab militias in the area, most of them tribesmen at odds with al Qaeda's growing power here," he said.
 "They fought alongside the Kurds."

 Xelil denied his fighters worked with outside groups.